v4rn1ka/pwn.college.varnika./Comprehending-Commands.md/cat: not the pet, but the command!.md

-# cat: not the pet, but the command!
+# Cat: not the pet, but the command!
 This challenge asks me to read my flag file using cat command.

 ## My Solve